dbca-wa/wastd/docs/specification.rst

 * Data curators need convenient, unrestricted access to the data.
 * Data needs to indicate its curation status.
 * Data needs to retain its lineage by retaining its editing and status history.
+* Each human decision by the subject matter expert should be translated into an automatic test or filter that flags similar records for review.
+This feedback process aims to distil the subject matter expertise into formal rules.

 Data curator 2: Proofreader
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Digitising data sheets is an error-prone operation, and allocating vague information requires some informed decisions, based on guidelines.
+Digitising data sheets is an error-prone operation.
+Sorting vague information into the available categories requires some informed decisions, based on guidelines.
-Hence, proofreading will help fighting typos and misunderstandings between datasheet and database, therefore increasing **consistency**.
+Proofreading will help fighting typos and misunderstandings between datasheet and database, therefore increasing **consistency**.

 * The proofreader needs original datasheets, communication records and supplemental